 The Chemistry 101 readiness test is necessary for students who wish to enroll in Chemistry 101 as their first course in Chemistry at Pierce College.
 Results from the test will be used to advise and assist students in enrolling in a class where they are most likely to succeed.
 The prerequisites for Chemistry 101 are not waived on the basis of any assessment test scores.
-Students without the appropriate prerequisites seeking authorization to enroll in Chemistry 101 must meet with the Department Advisor.
-Students who wish to enroll in Chemistry 40, 51, or 60 do not need to take this test.
-For an appointment contact the Assessment Center, Phone: 719-6499.
+Students who wish to enroll in Chemistry 40, 51, or 60 de not need to take this test.
+For an appointment contact the Assessment Center.
+Phone: 719-6499.

-Prerequisite:

-Chemistry 60 or equivalent with a grade of "C" or better within the last two years.
+Prerequisite: Chemistry 60 with a grade of "C" or bester.